Airexpo: 26th edition (2012)

 The 26th edition took place on 12 May 2012.

 27th edition (2013)

 The 27th edition took place on 8 June 2013 in Muret-Lherm.

 28th edition (2014)

 The 28th edition took place on May 31, 2014 in Muret-Lherm.

 33rd edition (2019)

 The 33rd edition took place on May 11, 2019 on the airfield of Muret-Lherm.

+36th edition (2022)

+The 36th edition took place on May 14, 2022 at the Muret-Lherm airfield.
+This edition was the first to take place after two consecutive years without an airshow due to the worldwide COVID-19 pandemic.
+As a resumption edition, the attendance exceeded all the organization's expectations, for a post lockdown period, with more than 22,000 people in attendance.

+The patron of the 2022 edition was Captain Alexandre "POPOV" Orlowski from the French Air Force and the honorary president was the famous French chef Michel Sarran, based in Toulouse.

+As a symbol of new beginnings, the association's visual identity was also changed this year.

+Displays at the 36th edition included: